-X-ray and electron diffraction of polycrystalline materials
+X-ray diffraction of polycrystalline materials

-The preparation or synthesis of single crystals which are sufficiently large-of the order of a tenth of a millimetre or so-to be studied using the X-ray diffraction methods described in Chapter 9 is often a matter of great experimental difficulty.
+The preparation or synthesis of single crystals which are sufficiently large-of the order of a tenth of a millimetre or so-to be studied using the X-ray diffraction methods described in Chapter 11 is often a matter of great experimental difficulty.
 This is particularly the case for proteins and other complex organic crystals, the preparation of which requires considerable ingenuity and skill.
 However, in many situations the preparation of large single crystals is neither possible nor desirable.
 In materials science and petrology, for example, the crystal structures of interest are frequently those of metastable phases which occur on a very fine scale as a result of precipitation (or exsolution) from metal, ceramic or mineral matrices.
 As such phases grow, either as a result of natural or artificial ageing processes, their crystal structures invariably change as they evolve into more stable phases.
-These changes are best studied using the electron diffraction techniques outlined in Chapter 9, since electron beams can be focused down to diameters of the order of 1-10 nm, compared with beam diameters of the order of 0.1-1.0 mm for X-rays.
+These changes are best studied using the electron diffraction techniques outlined in Chapter 11, since electron beams can be focused down to diameters of the order of 1-10 nm, compared with beam diameters of the order of 0.1-1.0 mm for X-rays.
 Electron diffraction has the further advantage that crystallographic relationships between the phases and the matrices in which they occur can be investigated.
 Its disadvantage lies in the fact that the accuracy with which d{hkl} -spacings can be measured is low compared to that for X-ray diffraction.

-Polycrystalline or 'powder' X-ray diffraction techniques were developed by Debye and Scherrer and independently by Hull in the period 1914-1919.
+Polycrystalline or 'powder' X-ray diffraction techniques (Section 10.2) were developed by Debye and Scherrer and independently by Hull in the period 1914-1919.
 They may be classified as 'fixed λ , varying θ ' techniques (see Section 9.5) in which the 'varying θ ' is achieved by having a sufficiently large number of more-or-less randomly oriented crystals in the specimen such that some of the hkl planes in some of them will be orientated, by chance, at the appropriate Bragg angles for reflection.
 All the planes of a given d{hkl} -spacing reflect at the same 2θ angle to the direct beam and all these reflected beams lie on a cone of semi-angle 2θ about the direct beam.
 The various 'powder' X-ray diffraction techniques may be classified as to the ways in which the cones of diffracted beams are intercepted and recorded.
 In situations in which the crystals are randomly oriented, the diffracted intensity in the cones will be uniform and hence only part of the cones need to be recorded.
-This is the case with what might be called the 'classical' powder camera and diffractometer techniques.
+This is the case with what might be called the 'classical' powder camera and diffractometer techniques (Section 10.3).

-However, in situations in which the crystals are not randomly oriented the diffracted intensity in the cones will not be uniform and, in order to determine the nature and extent of the 'non-randomness' (better described as texture or preferred orientation) the whole, or a large part, of the cones need to be recorded.
-This is the case with what are known as 'fibre' X-ray techniques (in which the crystals are orientated with a particular crystallographic direction (or directions) along the fibre axis) or 'sheet' techniques (in which the crystals are orientated with a particular crystal plane (or planes) parallel to the surface of the sheet).
+However, in situations in which the crystals are not randomly oriented the diffracted intensity in the cones will not be uniform and in order to determine the extent of the 'non-randomness' the whole, or a large part, of the cones needs to be recorded.
+In metallurgy and materials science the 'non-randomness' of crystals is known as texture or preferred orientation whereas in earth science it is known as fabric or petrofabric.
+(The word texture in earth science has quite a different meaning and refers rather generally to grain shapes and grain size distributions-a different nomenclature which is a possible source of confusion.)